DBCLS

 Other MCP Servers

-TogoMCP works excellently in combination with these complementary MCP servers:
+TogoMCP works excellently in combination with these complementary MCP servers for richer research workflows.

 PubDictionaries MCP Server

-Use Case: Analyze research papers to extract entity mentions, then use TogoMCP to retrieve comprehensive data about those entities from UniProt, ChEMBL, or other databases.
+Use Case: Annotate research papers to extract entity mentions, then use TogoMCP to retrieve comprehensive data about those entities from UniProt, ChEMBL, or other databases.

 PubMed MCP Server

-The PubMed MCP server provides access to the world's largest biomedical literature database.
-It enables searching for articles, retrieving metadata, finding related papers, and accessing full-text content from PubMed Central.
+The PubMed MCP server provides access to the world's largest biomedical literature database, enabling article search, metadata retrieval, and full-text access from PubMed Central.

 Use Case: Search PubMed for relevant literature, then use TogoMCP to retrieve detailed molecular and pathway information about entities mentioned in those papers.